U.S. equity funds enjoy big inflows on easing Omicron worries - NewsBreak

 U.S. equity funds enjoy big inflows on easing Omicron worries

+(Reuters) – U.S. equity funds saw big inflows in the week ended Dec.
+22, supported by easing fears over the Omicron variant and strong earnings from...www.shorenewsnetwork.com

-Dec 24 (Reuters) - U.S. equity funds saw big inflows in the week ended Dec.
-22, supported by easing fears over the Omicron variant and strong earnings from some big companies such as Nike (NKE.N) and Micron Technology (MU.O). read more
+(Reuters) – U.S. equity funds saw big inflows in the week ended Dec.
+22, supported by easing fears over the Omicron variant and strong earnings from...www.shorenewsnetwork.com

-According to Refinitiv Lipper data, investors bought $27.55 billion worth of U.S. equity funds, and $22.96 billion in money market funds.

-Wall Street's main indexes posted solid gains this week, with the S&P 500 marking a record high on Thursday. read more

 Comments / 0